SATURDAY 20TH - THURSDAY 25TH JULY, baltic centre for contemporary art

 But be warned!
 Towards the end of each session, kids and grown-ups must work together to reassemble the cubes in a game of giant 3D Tetris.

-The session times across all three days are:
+The session times across the days are:

 Session 1 - 10:15am – 11:00am